brian-teets/BlackjackProject/README.md

 * Download and install the .java file to local Eclipse workspace.
 * Run the program

-	* The player is dealt 2 cards to begin the game.
-The dealer is also dealt 2 cards, but hides one card to begin.
+	* The player and dealer and both dealt 2 cards in alternating fashion.
-		* The program evaluates the total hand value of both player and dealer.
+		* Then, the program evaluates the total hand value of both player and dealer.
-		* If the starting hand value of the player OR dealer equals 21 without going over, then a winner is declared and the round is over.
+		* If the starting hand value of the player OR dealer equals exactly 21, then a winner is declared and the round is over.
 		* If a winner is not yet declared, then game play continues.
-	* Total dealer hand value is revealed.
-The player decides whether to hit(take another card) or stay(and not take another card yet).
+	* The player decides whether to hit(take another card) or stay(and not take another card yet).
-	* Game play continues.
+	* Player's round of play continues until choosing to `stay`.
-		* If dealer hand value is greater than or equal to 17, dealer must stay - in this implementation that means the dealer object just doesn't make any additional method calls to add another card to their current hand.
+	* Dealer's hand value is revealed.
+If dealer's hand value is under 17, then dealer must hit.
-		* If dealer hand is less than 17, then dealer must hit - in this implementation, that means the dealer object makes another method call to add another card to their current hand.
+	* Conditional logic checks if dealer or player busted, depending on who is in play.
-		* Player may continue to hit or stay ... or hit again until busting.
+	* A winner / loser is declared.
 	* The player may choose to play another round.